Buff-alo/sign-language-app/signlanguageapp/README.md

 To train your gesture recognition model follow the steps in this link:: https://ai.google.dev/edge/mediapipe/solutions/customization/gesture_recognizer and replace the .task file in the project directory with your new .task file

-This model only supports only six sign gestures thus: ILoveyou, thumbs Up, thumbs down, pointing up, pointing down, hello.
+This model only supports only six sign gestures thus: ILoveyou, thumbs Up, thumbs down, pointing up, pointing down, hello and also recognizes only one hand at a time unlike our previous versions thats recognized hands simultaneously.

 Make sure you have your internet connected for etter experirence.